Nick689/CustomPOS/Readme.md

 * Detailed incomes page shows real time incomes of the day or any previous day
 * Data export has never been so easy, you are already in Calc
 * Full database access let you correct any mistake easily,        and,    as this is dangerous
-* InvoiceCHK script can be used to find any invoice data inconsistency
+* InvoiceCHK script can find any invoice data inconsistency
 * STKCHK() script compile every sales and supplies and show you wrong stock quantity

 ## Planned features